quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

+Note that it's possible the RTT is smaller than the receiver's timer granularity, as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time.
+In these cases, 'Ignore Order' can be harmful, because it delays fast loss detection.

 A congestion controller that is congestion window limited relies upon receiving acknowledgements to send additional data into the network.
 An increase in acknowledgement delay increases the delay in sending data, which can reduce the